Projects Completed

 • ML Pipeline: Ensemble of Random Forest + Gradient Boosting for symptom prediction (97.2% accuracy).
 Separate RF models for diabetes, heart, and stroke risk.
 Multi-output RF classifier for weather-disease correlations (93–95% accuracy)

-• Infrastructure: Models trained as part of Docker build — no separate model storage needed.
+• Infrastructure: Models trained as part of Docker build, so no separate model storage needed.
 Containerized with Docker Compose for local development

 Interesting Challenges